sam-maverick/discrete-wavelets/README.md

 # Discrete Wavelets

-A [Discrete Wavelet Transform (DWT)](https://en.wikipedia.org/wiki/Discrete_wavelet_transform) library for the web, for one-dimensional and two-dimensional inputs.
+A [Discrete Wavelet Transform (DWT)](https://en.wikipedia.org/wiki/Discrete_wavelet_transform) library for the web, for one-dimensional (1D) and two-dimensional (2D) inputs.
 This project is a fork of [https://github.com/Symmetronic/discrete-wavelets](https://github.com/Symmetronic/discrete-wavelets).

-It performs transform to padded data only, in other words, a padding mode is mandatory.
-See below the supported padding modes.